-- 1. Records of monitoring information shall include: - a.
+- a.
 The date, exact place, and time of sampling or measurements; - b.
 The individual(s) who performed the sampling or measurements; - c.
 The date(s) and time(s) analyses were performed; - d.
 The individual(s) who performed the analyses; - e.
 The analytical techniques or methods used; and - f.
-The results of such analyses. - 2.
-The permittee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the registration statement for this permit, for a period of at least three years from the date of the sample, measurement, report or request for coverage.
-This period of retention shall be extended automatically during the course of any unresolved litigation regarding the regulated activity or regarding control standards applicable to the permittee, or as requested by the board.
+The results of such analyses.

+2. The operator shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, copies of all reports required by this permit, and records of all data used to complete the registration statement for this permit, for a period of at least three years from the date of the sample, measurement, report or request for coverage.
+This period of retention shall be extended automatically during the course of any unresolved litigation regarding the regulated activity or regarding control standards applicable to the operator, or as requested by the board.